Hiddendoom45/StaticMangaReader/README.md

 Used to Generate some basic html/javascript to read manga from a static website.
 The resulting files can be used in any sort of static web hosting provider or viewed locally from your computer.

+The javascript generated is designed to be compatabile with older browsers (tested with a 2013 browser).

 ### Usage

 The main script is a python program that generates the pages needed to view the images of downloaded manga.
 Compatible with both python2 and python3.